qugu/ansible-cassandra-play/README.md

 # ansible-cassandra-play
 Rollout Cassandra in a virtual environment using a pre-created role.
 Requires a Linux or Mac machine that can run ansible.
+The playbook uses https://github.com/locp/ansible-role-cassandra as the underlying role.

 ### How to use this repository:
 1. Make sure you have ansible (at least 2.7) installed on your machine: